arcademan21/next-proxy/README.md

 Ideal for projects with multiple external integrations or governance requirements over outbound traffic.

-Next Proxy is designed to work seamlessly with the modern, native architecture of Next.js.
+NextJs Proxy is designed to work seamlessly with the modern, native architecture of Next.js.
 For optimal performance, security, and maintainability, we recommend combining:

 - **Rewrites** in `next.config.js` for declarative route mapping
 - **Middleware** for global, centralized logic (auth, rate limiting, logging)
-- **next-proxy handler** for advanced, per-endpoint proxy logic
+- **nextjs-proxy handler** for advanced, per-endpoint proxy logic

 ### 1. Route Rewrites (next.config.js)